 4. Doi Pagoda

-Approximately 2.5 km southeast of Soc Trang, Doi Pagoda (also known as Ma Toc Pagoda) is the only pagoda worshipping Shakyamuni Buddha of Khmer people in SocTrang Province.
+Approximately 2.5 km southeast of Soc Trang, Doi Pagoda or Bat Pagoda (also known as Ma Toc Pagoda) is the only pagoda worshipping Shakyamuni Buddha of Khmer people in SocTrang Province.
 Especially, the pagoda is home of thousands of bat birds weighing from 1 to 1.5 kg with the wingspan to 1.5 meters wide.
 According to the ancient document was written on the leaves were still stored, Doi Pagoda was built in the 16th century (1569) with the name Khmer “Sera Tê Chah Mahatúp”, meaning “Temple Made By Virtue.
 Most of the items now were used from materials like bricks, wood, leaves, and earth.
 Gradually, the temple was restored, expanded the campus size and completed the traditional Angkor Cambodian style and Vietnamese architecture style as unique now.

 Over a period of nearly 400 years, the pagoda still saves precious objects such as a stone statue of Buddha Sakyamuni on a lotus tower about 2 meters high; a statue depicting the Buddha riding on Muchalinda god snake; many precious oil lamps, traditional Khmer musical instruments and ancient law books written on thistle leaves.
 Along with the style of art, architecture and many ancient artifacts, the pagoda also displays the ancient maps affirming the sovereignty of the Spratly and Paracel Islands in the territory of Vietnam.
 A highlight that is very popular in and out of the province because it expresses the national spirit.
 In 1999, the pagoda was recognized by the Ministry of Culture and Information (now the Ministry of Culture, Sports and Tourism) as a national historical-cultural vestige.